Last Updated: 1 month ago

 Still, some cats are far more vocal than others and can sing you their song all day long.

-To get these cats to be quiet, you have to understand why they’re meowing to apply the right strategy.
+To get these cats to be quiet, you have to understand why they’re meowing in order to apply the right strategy.

 #1 They Want Attention